 Burial and Cremation Laws in Texas

-Updated by , Attorney · University of Arkansas School of Law
+Updated by , Attorney George Mason University Law School

-How do I get a death certificate in Texas?
+How Do I Get a Death Certificate in Texas?

-Getting copies of the death certificate.
 You might want copies of a death certificate for your own records or, if you are in charge of wrapping up the deceased person's affairs, to carry out your job.
 You will need a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate (often the funeral home) to order them for you at the time of the death.
 If you are the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order more copies later, you can order it online from the Texas Department of State Health Services.
-You can also download a mail-in order form or find information for ordering death certificates in-person at your local office.
+If you need to order more copies later, you can order them online from the Texas Department of State Health Services.
+You can also download a mail-in order form or find information for ordering death certificates in person at your local office.
 In Texas, you must provide a copy of your government-issued photo ID or other acceptable identification at the time you order the death certificates.
 The first certified copy of a Texas death certificate costs $20; additional copies ordered at the same time cost $3 each.

-Who can order a death certificate in Texas?
+Who Can Order a Death Certificate in Texas?

 In Texas, if the death occurred within the past 25 years, you can obtain a certified copy of a death certificate only if: